Rabies Vaccination Facts And Myths

 Quick Answer

 The modern rabies vaccine (teeka) is safe, effective, and given in the arm - NOT in the stomach like the old days!
-Rabies is 100% preventable with timely vaccination after a dog bite.
-Don’t believe outdated myths - getting the vaccine promptly after any animal bite can save your child’s life.
+Rabies is almost entirely preventable when wound washing, vaccine, and (for deep bites) immunoglobulin are started promptly and the course is completed.
+Don’t believe outdated myths - prompt first aid plus the vaccine after any animal bite can save your child’s life.

 Image